kaihulme/computer-vision/README.md

 Computer vision using C++ and the OpenCV library.

----
+## Build and run

-Compile from working directory in Vagrant Virtualbox:
+- Compile from working directory in Vagrant Virtualbox:

 ```bash
 g++ -g /usr/lib64/libopencv_core.so.2.4 /usr/lib64/libopencv_highgui.so.2.4 src/<TARGET_FILE>.cpp -o build/<TARGET_FILE>;
 ```

-And run with:
+- And run with:

 ```bash
 ./build/<TARGET_FILE>
 ```

-Or add the following to your `~/.bashrc`:
+- Or add the following to your `~/.bashrc`:

 ```bash
 opencv_g++ () { g++ -g /usr/lib64/libopencv_core.so.2.4 /usr/lib64/libopencv_highgui.so.2.4 src/"$@".cpp -o build/"$@"; }